dwhelan/delegate_matcher/README.md

 ### Arguments

-If the method being delegated takes arguments then you can supply them with the ```with``` method.
-The matcher will ensure that the provided arguments are in turn passed to the delegate.
+If the method being delegated takes arguments you can supply them with the ```with``` method.
+The matcher will check that the provided arguments are in turn passed to the delegate.

 ```ruby
 describe Post do